mtran21081990/WinAppAutomation/SampleProjects/WhiteLibraryAutomation/REAME.md

 7. Add environment variable "DISABLE_SIKULI_LOG" = 1 to disable sikuli's log files

 8. Run test suite in Tests\Suites.
-There are 01 sample test suites for now.
+There are 02 sample tests suites for now.